fsmiamoto/EasyFPGA-VGA/README.md

 <img width="200" src="./docs/blaster.png"/>

-For Windows, the instalation process should be straightforward but if you google for it there's plenty of resources.
+For Windows, the installation process should be straightforward but if you google for it there's plenty of resources.

 For GNU/Linux, I've attached some guides below that can help you:
 - Arch Linux: https://wiki.archlinux.org/index.php/Altera_Design_Software